-The algorithms and interfaces for each module are uniquely tailored for the particular application – thus avoiding the frequently-steep learning curves associated with much more powerful, commercially available and often costly CFD packages.
-In most cases specific techniques were derived from the authors’ research, as well as from experience in graduate and undergraduate teaching.
-All modules were used extensively for the first time by some sixty university students taking undergraduate Heat and Mass Transfer during the Spring 1996 semester and then sixteen more times in the Spring 1997-2013 semesters.
-All modules have been enhanced continuously and extensively as a result of these experiences.
+The developers tailored the algorithms and interfaces for each of these ten modules uniquely for the particular application.
+This approach avoids the frequently-steep learning curves associated with much more powerful, commercially available CFD packages.
+In most cases the author used specific techniques derived from his own research and teaching.
+Some sixty university students taking undergraduate Heat and Mass Transfer during the Spring 1996 semester used these modules extensively for the first time.
+Subsequent classes used them sixteen more times in the Spring 1997-2013 semesters.
+Since then we have enhanced all modules continuously and extensively as a result of these experiences.

-Many of the original Fortran programs were developed and used as lecture demonstrations in distance education courses in Computational Fluid Dynamics and Heat Transfer taught through the Virginia Commonwealth Graduate Engineering Program.
+We developed many of the original Fortran programs as demonstrations and assignments in distance education courses in Computational Fluid Dynamics and Heat Transfer.
+We taught this and other courses multiple times through the Virginia Commonwealth Graduate Engineering Program (now known as Cardinal Education).

-Then as facilities became available, they were used in a similar mode for a number of years in a projector-equipped, local classroom.
-The development of the graphical-user-interfaces during the 1995-96 academic year as part of the UVA Teaching + Technology Initiative made them appropriate for student use as well, both on their own, or as we use them, in a scheduled “studio” session.
+Then as facilities became available, we used them in a similar mode in a projector-equipped, local classroom.
+The development of the graphical-user-interfaces during the 1995-96 academic year as part of the UVA Teaching + Technology Initiative made them appropriate for student use as well Students can use them on their own, or as we use them, in a scheduled “studio” session.
 Students attend two 50-minute-long, traditional classes a week, but also have a two-hour working session in one of our computer classrooms.

-Originally Watcom Fortran 77 was used for the intense numerical computations and for generation of the color plots, while a tailored Visual Basic executable was used for the user interface.
-Later all modules were ported to Visual Basic 6, allowing for much more interactivity than in the past.
-Now in 2021 all modules are written in VB 2013 and have been installed and tested in the “cloud.”
+We used Watcom Fortran 77 originally for the intense numerical computations and for generation of the color plots.
+We employed a tailored Visual Basic executable for the user interface.
+Later we ported all modules to Visual Basic 6, allowing for much more interactivity than in the past.
+Now in the 21st century all modules are written in VB 2013.
+They have been installed and tested in the “cloud.”

-The development of the underlying computational routines, the user-interface, on-line help file, the supporting documentation, the student exercises, and in many cases a journal article is extremely time-consuming.
-Consequently the topics for modules were chosen with great care.
-Only fundamental subjects that cover at least ten pages in a typical textbook were selected.
-In several cases virtually all the concepts from a whole chapter in a graduate-level text can be illustrated using one module.
-In addition, several of the modules are sufficiently general that they may be used in a variety of related courses, both graduate and undergraduate, in mathematics, science and engineering.
+Developing the underlying computational routines, the user-interface, on-line help file, the supporting documentation, student exercises and assessment tools, and in many cases a journal article is extremely time-consuming.
+That being the case, we selected the topics for stand-alone modules with great care.
+We developed modules only for topics that take at least ten pages in a typical textbook.
+In several cases a single module illustrates all the concepts from a whole chapter in a graduate-level text.
+In addition, several of the modules are sufficiently general that they may be used in related STEM courses.
+We created Excel workbooks to cover other topics that might take up a textbook page or two.

-A more detailed PowerPoint presentation detailing the evolution of this software and its application in instruction may be downloaded here.
+The interested reader may view a more detailed PowerPoint presentation detailing the evolution of this software and its application in instruction here.

 Acknowledgment